 A company is a business that seeks to make a profit by producing goods and/or services and selling them to the consumer.
-Making profit, the difference between revenues and costs, is necessary to ensure the survival (continuity) of a company.
-In this pursuit of profit, the concepts of efficiency and effectiveness (purposefulness) of the production process play an important role.
-Efficiency refers to the cost-effectiveness of the production process, or achieving a goal with as few resources as possible.
-Effectiveness refers to the goal-orientation of the production process, or the extent to which the end product is suitable to meet the requirements.
+When making profit, a company needs to distinguish between revenues and costs in order to ensure its survival (continuity).
+The concepts of efficiency and effectiveness (purposefulness) of the production process play an important role in a company's pursuit of profit.
+Efficiency - achieving a goal with as few resources as possible - refers to the cost-effectiveness of the production process.
+Effectiveness - the extent to which the end product is suitable to meet the requirements - refers to the goal-orientation of the production process